Last Updated on December 29, 2021

 Anchovies are a safe and healthy option for pregnant women as they’re low in mercury and contain omega-3 fatty acids (source: Mayo Clinic).
 However, as they’re an oily fish that may contain small amounts of contaminants like dioxins, they should be limited to a couple of portions a week (sources, Wikipedia, BBC).

 Bear in mind that a ‘normal’ serving of anchovy is quite small as they’re usually eaten as a flavoring or garnish, rather than on their own, so you’re unlikely to go over the recommended levels unless you’re eating an entire can or jar!

 The only caution with anchovies in pregnancy is that they’re usually high in sodium, as they’re salted before packaging if they’re in a can or jar.
 Fresh, marinated anchovies will contain less salt.
 As anchovies are eaten in small amounts, this is only a concern if you’re watching your sodium intake.

 Overall, anchovies are a super tasty way of pepping up some of the foods that are great for you in pregnancy, like salads, veggies and lean meats (I like adding them to a rack of lamb tenderloin).
 They’re pretty versatile, and will go just as well stirred into pasta as over a pizza, too – so there are plenty of anchovy options to choose from.

 You might also be interested in:

-- Whether or not it’s save to eat olives in pregnancy
+- Whether or not it’s safe to eat olives in pregnancy

 - Other types of fish and seafood safety articles